learn-co-curriculum/dsc-case-study-hypothesis-testing/README.md

 * `images/` -> put any images you use here
 * `notebooks/` -> if you make extra notebooks, put them here

+## Deliverables
+* Notebooks(s) with questions answered
+    * hypothesis tests conducted correctly
+    * test for normality
+* Three code snippets to share with others
+    * Did you write a cool function?
+    * Did you create a .py File
+    * Did you make a class that will take in data and test it?
+    * Did you make a function for visualizations?
+* Custom README.md
+    * Show Intro
+    * Show Questions
+* No Presentation (Unless you want to make one)

 ## Instructions
+You are a DS working for Northwind, a supplier company.
+Your job is find interesting relationships in their database.
+They have tasked you with two questions.
+You'll find these in the notebooks.
+You are then tasked to dig into the data in a way that you find interesting.

 * Answer the following questions using sampling distributions
 * For each question
     * Setup a hypothesis test writing H0 and HA